Dear Folk,

 Yeah, Beale and Mounce are great.

 @Michael A. Mnich it depends on the kind and level of commentary you are looking for.
 Aune is a mine of information about intertextuality and primary sources but hard to see the forest from the abundance of different leaves.
 One gets lost into the excess of secondary literature discussion.
 Beale is best for Jewish background, including the OT.
 Osborne (BECNT) is the clearest I have read in terms of "the forest."
 I have not used Schreiner's yet.
-Bauckham's book of Revelation is also a solid, yet shorter, read.
+Bauckham's Climax of Prophecy is also a solid, yet shorter, read.

 » My "go to" is Osborne BECNT 2002. «